Unveiling Nature's Predators: The Difference Between a Hornet and a Wasp

 - Hornets:

 Hornets are considered less aggressive compared to some wasp species.
-They are generally content to mind their business and avoid confrontation if possible.
+They are generally content to mind their own business and avoid confrontation if possible.
 However, hornets can become formidable foes when their nests are threatened or they feel provoked.
 Their stings can be painful, and some may experience severe allergic reactions.

 - Wasps: